 If you are travelling in a small group, a taxi may be a better option.

 How to get to Barcelona from the Cruise Terminal

-The terminal at Barcelona is the starting and arrival point for many Mediterranean cruise itineraries.
+The terminal at Barcelona is the starting and arrival point for many cruises along the Mediterranean.
 As there are a number of operating terminals, it’s important to check where your ship will berth.

 The closest of these terminals is at Port Vell (the Old Port) at the southern end of La Rambla.
 However, many of the terminals are located further away from the Ramblas and you will need to figure out the easiest way to get to the city centre.

 Chances are that you will be arriving on a larger ship that will dock at the Moll Adossat terminals (Terminals A, B, C and D).
 Terminal D is the most distant of the four quays and is approximately over 4 km from La Rambla.

 Making the journey on foot will take you 25 minutes from Terminal A and 45 minutes from Terminal D.

 The Cruise Bus(also known as the Blue Bus or Portbus) is a shuttle bus that runs between the Moll Adossat cruise ship terminals and the Columbus Monument at the end of the La Rambla.

 The easiest way to get around Barcelona is to use the city’s metro system.
 A ticket for an individual journey costs €2.55 in 2024.